Our Environmental Journey

 Our other efforts have been focused on diverting more waste from landfills.
 We completed our wood recycling certification to enhance our efforts.
 As an exciting project, we repurposed old pallets and created a lovely outdoor seating area for all our employees to enjoy in the glorious sunshine whilst on their break.

-Small Steps for a Bigger Picture
+Small Steps for the Bigger Picture

 We don’t just stop there.
 We always strive to work on smaller projects throughout the year to educate our staff on the small steps we can all take to make a bigger contribution.